Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 * application
 * domaine
 * infrastructure

+[Event-Driven Architecture Patterns]:
+* Consume and project, for very popular services that become a bottleneck
+* Event-driven from end to end, for easy business flow status updates
+* In memory KV store, for 0-latency data access
+* Schedule and Forget, when you need to make sure scheduled events are eventually processed
+* Events in Transactions, when idempotency is hard to achieve
+* Events Aggregation, when you want to know that a complete batch of events have been consumed

 [Command Line Interface Guidelines] : An open-source guide to help you write better command-line programs, taking traditional UNIX principles and updating them for the modern day.